pasukka/pasukka/README.md

 - 🔥Student of Sber School 21

 - ✍🏻Currently learning ML and improving my skills in Python and NLP
-- 👦🏻👧🏻 Former private tutor for children and teens
+- 👦🏻👧🏻 Former private tutor for children and teens in Python and English

 👀Interesting fact: I got some skills in C++ and DevOps while studing in School 21